Need to know

 Binoculars and beach towels.
 It can get cool in the evenings, so bring warmer layers to slip on.

 Smokers should only light up in the designated smoking verandah next to the restaurant; your balcony and the walkways are all non-cancer-stick territory.
-In June and July 2014, communal areas will have a light spruce-up (disruption should be minimal).

 This hotel is designed for older Smiths; leave the bairns behind.